james-wang-sage/mcp.server.query/README.md

 **Action Required:**
 - Update your configuration to use the new partner environment URLs
 - Contact your Sage Intacct administrator for your new partner environment URL
-- Replace all instances of `partner.intacct.com` with your assigned new environment
+- Replace all instances of `partner.intacct.com` with `api-partner-main.intacct.com`

 **Example Migration:**
 ```bash